 Feeling inspired?
 Check out these DIY makeovers that anyone can do

-Had a go at any of our Ikea hacks?
-Let us know how you got on in the comments box.
+Had a go at any of our IKEA hacks?
+Let us know how you got on in the comments box below.